ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/sysbox.md

 Sysbox runs on Linux and supports Arm.

-There are some limitations for older versions of Linux, but recent Linux versions do not require any special consideration.
+Sysbox has limited suppot for older versions of Linux, but recent Linux versions are easily compatible.

 If you are unsure about your Linux distribution and Linux kernel version, you can check [Sysbox Distro Compatibility](https://github.com/nestybox/sysbox/blob/master/docs/distro-compat.md)